parishah0/imaging-dashboards/README.md

 * identify problematic segmentations
 * use it as a basis for developing more advanced dashboard and demonstrations

 Note that the dashboard relies on SQL queries against a Google BigQuery table containing the actual data.
-You will need to have credentials for a service account that is authorized to access that table if you would like to deploy this dashboard locally.
+You will need to have credentials for a service account that is authorized to access that table if you would like to deploy this dashboard local.

 # Patient Dashboard Setup Guide